Observer-based boundary control of distributed port-Hamiltonian systems

-In what follows, we propose to start from the achievable closed loop performances obtained by state feedback to build an observer based controller {\it i.e.} $J_c$, $R_c$, $Q_c$ and $B_c$ in \eqref{Sys:Controller} that is strictly positive real, {\it i.e.} satisfies the conditions of Corollary \ref{Corollary:PH_SPR}. \begin{proposition} The interconnection of the system \eqref{Sys:DiscretizedPlant} with the observer based controller \eqref{Eq:ControlLaw}-\eqref{Eq:LuenbergerObserver} is equivalent to Definition \ref{definition_control_scheme} if the following matching conditions are satisfied
+In what follows, we propose to start from the achievable closed-loop performances obtained by state feedback to build an observer based controller, {\it i.e.} $J_c$, $R_c$, $Q_c$ and $B_c$ in \eqref{Sys:Controller} that is strictly positive real, {\it i.e.} satisfies the conditions of Corollary \ref{Corollary:PH_SPR}. \begin{proposition} The interconnection of the system \eqref{Sys:DiscretizedPlant} with the observer based controller \eqref{Eq:ControlLaw}-\eqref{Eq:LuenbergerObserver} is equivalent to {the control by interconnection with the SPR-PH controller of Definition \ref{definition_control_scheme}} if the following matching conditions are satisfied

 \end{proposition} \begin{Proof} The matching equations \eqref{Eq:MatchingConditions} are directly obtained replacing \eqref{Eq:ControlLaw} in \eqref{Eq:LuenbergerObserver} and identifying with \eqref{Sys:Controller} in order to get a passive and collocated dynamic controller. \end{Proof}